murugapl/manage-vaccinations-in-schools-guidance/app/guide/paper-forms.md

 ## Entering a consent response from a paper form

-Once the parent returns the form, you can enter the information given using the 'Get consent response' flow.
+Once the parent returns the form, you can enter the information given into Mavis using the 'Get consent response' flow.

 1. From the **Consent** tab of a session page, filter for **No response**.
 2. Go to into a child record by clicking on their name.